mcthulhu/jorkens/README.md

 Jorkens currently supports text-to-speech (TTS) using a number of Windows TTS voices (as long as the user has installed the ones needed), as well as Amazon Polly for more limited passages (note that Amazon Polly voices can also be downloaded and installed locally).
 Jorkens can also search Forvo for individual word pronunciations.

 So far Jorkens supports machine translation through Amazon Translate; some support for Google Translate has been added.
+You may need to have AWS credentials on your machine in order for Amazon Translate and Amazon Polly to work correctly.

 Jorkens has an internal flashcard database and basic flashcard review, with cards presented in random order so you can test whether you know a card or not, with a score kept for the current review session.
 This is not a spaced repetition system (SRS), though that may come later.
 Jorkens' flashcards can be exported to text files to be imported into Anki, a very good SRS program, however.
 Anki can also be opened from the Jorkens menu.